pnogier/pnogier/README.md

 **pnogier/pnogier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->
 I am Paul Nogier,
-Fascinated about programming since a long time,

-I studied web and mobile app development, then I co-founded 2 companies, built from scratch the apps using React, React Native, Node and Firebase.

-I currently work at Archie as a React & React Native developer.
+I am currently working at Archie as a React & React Native developer to helps companies and coworkings spaces to manage their workspaces.

 - 💬  Ask me about React Native if you have any trouble.
 - 📫  How to reach me: